CAN bus: Data transmission and arbitration

 The exact voltages for a logical 0 or 1 depend on the physical layer used, but the basic principle of CAN requires that each node listen to the data on the CAN network including the transmitting node(s) itself (themselves).
 If a logical 1 is transmitted by all transmitting nodes at the same time, then a logical 1 is seen by all of the nodes, including both the transmitting node(s) and receiving node(s).
 If a logical 0 is transmitted by all transmitting node(s) at the same time, then a logical 0 is seen by all nodes.
 If a logical 0 is being transmitted by one or more nodes, and a logical 1 is being transmitted by one or more nodes, then a logical 0 is seen by all nodes including the node(s) transmitting the logical 1.
 When a node transmits a logical 1 but sees a logical 0, it realizes that there is a contention and it quits transmitting.
-By using this process, any node that transmits a logical 1 when another node transmits a logical 0 "drops out" or loses the arbitration.
+By using this process, any node that transmits a logical 1, when another node transmits a logical 0, loses the arbitration and drops out.
 A node that loses arbitration re-queues its message for later transmission and the CAN frame bit-stream continues without error until only one node is left transmitting.
 This means that the node that transmits the first 1 loses arbitration.
 Since the 11 (or 29 for CAN 2.0B) bit identifier is transmitted by all nodes at the start of the CAN frame, the node with the lowest identifier transmits more zeros at the start of the frame, and that is the node that wins the arbitration or has the highest priority.

 For example, consider an 11-bit ID CAN network, with two nodes with IDs of 15 (binary representation, 00000001111) and 16 (binary representation, 00000010000).
 If these two nodes transmit at the same time, each will first transmit the start bit then transmit the first six zeros of their ID with no arbitration decision being made.

-When the 7th ID bit is transmitted, the node with the ID of 16 transmits a 1 (recessive) for its ID, and the node with the ID of 15 transmits a 0 (dominant) for its ID.
+When ID bit 4 is transmitted, the node with the ID of 16 transmits a 1 (recessive) for its ID, and the node with the ID of 15 transmits a 0 (dominant) for its ID.
 When this happens, the node with the ID of 16 knows it transmitted a 1, but sees a 0 and realizes that there is a collision and it lost arbitration.
 Node 16 stops transmitting which allows the node with ID of 15 to continue its transmission without any loss of data.
-The node with the lowest ID will always win the arbitration, and therefore has the highest priority.
+The node with the lowest ID will always win the arbitration and therefore has the highest priority.